NAVIGATION

 1 Find Land To Build Your Hobbit House

-When it comes to the process of buying land, I always tell my friends to make a bulleted list of their building needs before beginning their search so they have an idea of what to search for in a plot.
+When it comes to the process of buying land, I always tell my friends to make a bulleted list of materials they’ll need before beginning their search.
+Then, they’ll have a good idea of what to search for in a plot to build a hobbit house on.

 With a hobbit house or any other kind of earth-bermed dwelling, it’s vital that you find land with hills so that you’re able to surround your hobbit house in grassy earth.
 If this isn’t a possibility, you can also build your own siding on top of your house with soil, grass, and stone.